 SATURDAY SHORT: HEDGE (2018)

 Amanda Bonaiuto captures the surreal and sometimes humorous experience of a young family visiting a funeral home through pencil and paper.

 SATURDAY SHORT: MY LITTLE GOAT (2018)

 With a pair of scissors, a mother goat cuts open the belly of a wolf to retrieve her children.
 Not all are accounted for, and it’s only a matter of time before the wolf pays them another visit.

-Content Warning: This short contains strong language throughout and some violence.
+Content Warning: This short contains violence and dark subject matter.

 WHAT THE CRITICS SAY: